RWS/studio-api-docs/apiconcepts/integration/content_connector.md

 ```
 ***

-Content Connector ViewController
+## Content Connector ViewController
---

-The Var:ProductName> Integration API is built in accordance with the MVC pattern.
-The View Controller is used to add new views to Var:ProductName> - the code sample below illustrates how this is achieved using the View attribute.
-The controller is also responsible for providing the View UI element.
-Additionally this sample has a ```CreateProjects()``` method which the controller uses to create new projects from the files in the IncomingRequests folder.
+The Var:ProductName Integration API follows the MVC pattern.
+The View Controller adds new views to Var:ProductName using the View attribute.
+The controller also provides the View UI element.
+This sample includes a `CreateProjects()` method that the controller uses to create new projects from files in the IncomingRequests folder.

 # [C#](#tab/tabid-3)
 ```cs